 - We take all explosion injury cases on a contingency fee basis, which means our clients pay no upfront or out-of-pocket costs.
 We only collect legal fees after we win the case.

-Do You Need A Texas Explosion Injury Lawyer To Help?
+Do You Need an Explosion Injury Lawyer To Help?

 In the aftermath of sustaining an explosion injury from an explosion accident, most victims do not have the resources or legal experience necessary to determine liability in their case to recover the compensation they need.
 In these cases, an explosion attorney will be an invaluable resource.
 An attorney will be responsible for handling the entire case, including: